inductiva/inductiva/tutorials/how_to/export-files-aws.md

     For more details see [FAQ #5](#faqs).

-3. Export Files to AWS S3
+3. Export Files to AWS S3 using Inductiva CLI

-    Use the export command to transfer files from Inductiva’s storage to AWS S3:
+    Use the export command to transfer files from Inductiva’s storage to AWS S3 using `inductiva CLI`:

     `inductiva storage export <file_path> --bucket-name <bucket_name> --export-to aws-s3`